GrubRescue9827/MrauuScript/README.md

 # MrauuScript
 **Minecraft Routine Automated Update Utilities** (Pronounced: "MrowScript") is a collection of various BASH scripts designed to make administering a Minecraft server easier!
-Designed for Linux but may work on any platform supporting BASH- with a little manual configuration.
+Designed for ultimate flexibility and mod-ability, MrauuScript should work on any *NIX OS with some minor edits.

 ## Features
 * Reboot periodically